noseapp/noseapp_daemon/README.rst

 Why?
 ====

-I testing daemon with noseapp lib and i wont have ability control for running, prepare... something else...
+I testing daemon with noseapp lib and i wont have ability control for daemon running, prepare... something else...

 ====